Zendro-dev/Zendro-dev.github.io/dataModels.md

 ### Associations Spec

-We will consider six possible type of associations depending on the Storage:
+We will consider four possible types of associations:
-1. sql_belongsTo
+1. belongsTo
-2. sql_hasOne
+2. hasOne
-3. sql_hasMany
+3. hasMany
-4. sql_belongsToMany
+4. belongsToMany
-5. cross_hasOne
-6. cross_hasMany

-First four type of associations explain them selves and they are intended to be used when both, source and target models, are stored in SQL databases.
-Last two type of associations are intended to be used when at least one of the models involved is stored in a WebService.

 For all type of association, except for association  of type 4 (sql_belongsToMany), the necessary arguments would be: